Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - However, the key to getting neurons to represent Boolean functions lies in setting the weights and threshold.
 But how do we go about doing this?
 - What makes neural networks such a powerful tool in cognitive science is that they are capable of learning.
 This learning can be supervised (when the network is “told” what errors it is making) or unsupervised (when the network does not receive feedback).
 - The most important event in the development of neural networks was the discovery of a learning algorithm that could overcome the limitations of single-unit networks.
 - *Hebbian learning*: learning is, at the bottom, an associative process.
-It is also a form of unsupervised learning.
+It's also a form of unsupervised learning.
 - Hebbian learning happens at the synaptic level where synapses are modified based on whether the postsynaptic neuron fires.
 Neurons that fire together, wire together.
 - The process of learning (for a neural network) is the process of changing the weights in response to error.
 - *Perceptron convergence rule*: a supervised learning that that learns by reducing error.